cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture1.md

 #### Enumerations

-Enumerations are a way to give more friendly names to sets of pre-determined values.
+Enumerations are a way to give more friendly names to key-value pair sets of pre-determined values.

 ```ts
 enum TrafficLightColors {